Endor8/CSS/README.md

 # CSS
 CSS Codes
 Here a list off my CSS Codes
-youse them one your one risk.
+use them one your one risk.